mauricioszabo/hydrogen/CONTRIBUTING.md

 ### Prerequisites

-For hacking on Hydrogen you'll need to have [Node.js and npm](https://docs.npmjs.com/getting-started/installing-node) installed.
+For hacking on Hydron you'll need to have [Node.js and npm](https://docs.npmjs.com/getting-started/installing-node) installed.

 ### Quick and dirty setup

-`apm develop hydrogen`
+`apm develop hydron`

-This will clone the `hydrogen` repository to `~/github` unless you set the `ATOM_REPOS_HOME` environment variable.
+This will clone the `hydron` repository to `~/github` unless you set the `ATOM_REPOS_HOME` environment variable.

 ### I already cloned it!